acheng-ubc/STAT545_Participation/README.md

-# STAT545A Participation Repository
+# STAT545A and STAT547M Participation Repository

-This repository contains completed worksheets for all lectures from STAT545A Winter 2018.
+This repository contains completed worksheets for all lectures from STAT545A Winter 2018, and ongoing worksheets for STAT547M.

-## Lecture Exercises
+## STAT545A Lecture Exercises
 | Lecture | Description |
 |------|--------------------------------------|
 | 03 | Data structures in R , R Markdown Syntax |